Fusickb/Remote-Testbed-Thesis/FrontInterface/README.md

+# Overview

-Experiment editing/data displaying website for a remote testbed.
+Experiment editing/data displaying website for a remote heavy vehicle testbed.

-Requirements: Python 3,Pip
+- Requirements: Python 3,Pip

-Pip Requirements: in requirements.txt, use python3 -m pip install -r requirements.txt (unsure of syntax, i think this is correct) to install.
-See docs for next steps.
+- Pip Requirements: in requirements.txt inside trucksite directory.
+For appropriate command view README.md in the outermost directory of this repository.

+- Documentation of the front interface was originally provided primarily by Ethan Robards.
+Open the file: FrontInterface/docs/build/html/index.html